 Business transformation is hard and many transformation efforts fail:

-I’ve been called in to a number of failing transformation projects in order to get them back on track and sadly I’ve also seen some that have failed.
+I have been called into a number of failing transformation projects in order to get them back on track and sadly I have also seen some that have failed.

 And these owners ultimately decide to kill the transformation project and invest their time and money elsewhere.
 But not without causing pain and grief to those involved.